 - Use case diagrams

 - Interaction diagrams

 - Checking requirements and providing solutions

 Yes.
-During this three day course you’ll receive all the training you need to prepare for the BCS Systems Modelling Techniques certificate examination, which is held on the final afternoon of the course.
+During this three day course you’ll receive all the training you need to prepare for the BCS Systems Modelling Techniques certificate examination.
 Through a given business scenario, this open-book exam puts your knowledge of systems modelling and UML techniques to the test.
 A pass means you’re another step closer to achieving the BCS International Diploma in Business Analysis – the de facto certification for practicing business analysts.
 One last thing; this course is also a core module of the BCS International Diploma in Solutions Development, and is approved as consistent with the IIBA BABoK version 3.0.